deljanin/blog/README.md

 bun install
 ```

-- Setup your postgres database, I used Vercel Serverless Postgres db.
+- Setup your postgres database.
+I used Vercel Serverless Postgres db.
 - Copy the database environment variables to the .env.local file in this format:

 ```